Philippopolis (Thrace)

-Philippopolis (Φιλιππούπολις, Φιλιππόπολις, or Φιλιπούπολις) is one of the names of the ancient city (amongst which are Thracian Eumolpia/Pulpudeva, Roman Trimontium) situated where Plovdiv is today.
+Philippopolis (Φιλιππούπολις, Φιλιππόπολις) is one of the names of the ancient city (amongst which are Thracian Eumolpia/Pulpudeva, Roman Trimontium) situated where Plovdiv is today.
 The city became one of the largest and most important in the region and was called "the largest and most beautiful of all cities" by Lucian.
 During most of its recorded history, the city was known by the name Philippopolis (Φιλιππούπολις) after Philip II of Macedon.
-Philippopolis became part of the Roman empire and capital of the Roman province of Thracia.
+Philippopolis became part of the Roman Empire and capital of the Roman province of Thracia.
 According to Ammianus Marcellinus, Philippopolis had a population of 100,000 in the Roman period.

 Philippopolis was in a fertile region on the banks of the Maritsa River (the ancient Hebrus).
 The city historically developed on seven syenite hills, some of which are 250 m high, because of which Plovdiv is often referred to in Bulgaria as "The City of the Seven Hills".

 History

-Pre-Roman history
+Hellenistic period

 The earliest signs of habitation on the territory of Philippopolis date as far back as the 6th millennium BC when the first settlements were established.
 Archaeologists have discovered fine pottery and objects of everyday life on Nebet Tepe from as early as the Chalcolithic, showing that at the end of the 4th millennium BC, there already was an established settlement there.
 Thracian necropolises dating back to the 2nd-3rd millennium BC have been discovered, while the Thracian town Eumolpias was established between the 2nd and the 1st millennium BC.

 The walled town was built by the Thracian tribe of the Bessi.
 In 516 BC during the rule of Darius the Great, Thrace was included in the Persian empire.
-In 492 BC the Persian general Mardonius subjected Thrace again, and it became nominally a vassal of Persia until the early rule of Xerxes I. From 479 BC the town was included in the Odrysian kingdom, a Thracian tribal union.
+In 492 BC the Persian general Mardonius ruled Thrace again, and it became nominally a vassal of Persia until the early rule of Xerxes I. From 479 BC the town was included in the Odrysian kingdom, a Thracian tribal union.